jetbrains-academy/kotlin-onboarding-introduction/Introduction/LastPush/FinishTheApp/task.md

 Also, the `main` function will be checked for correctness.
 The `main` function should ask user about pattern, generator, width, and height, and next print the initial pattern and the generated image (like on the gif above).
+In this task, we assume that the user always inputs correct int numbers for width, and height.

 In this project, you can use the already implemented functions and variables: